-"We" and "Us" as used on this web page and in the general permit is intended to refer to the Tennessee Division of Water Pollution Control, or means the director of the Tennessee Division of Water Pollution Control, or an authorized representative.
+"We" and "Us" as used on this web page and in the general permit is intended to refer to the Tennessee Division of Water Resources, or means the director of the Tennessee

 "You" and "Your" as used in this permit is intended